The following post is from Janel of Life with Lucie and Ella.: Go Green or Get Fancy with DIY Cloth Napkins

-With your sewing machine, make a straight stitch along the fold for the hem all around the square.
+Make a straight stitch along the fold for the hem all around the square with your sewing machine.
 Finish the edges by sewing another straight stitch close to the edge of the napkin.
 Snip threads.

 - Dress Up Candle Holders with Beads (Instead of using the beaded elastic tutorial for a candle, follow the same process to make a pretty beaded napkin ring!)

 Do you ever use cloth napkins?

 |Janel is a stay-at-home mom of two and a law school wife.
 Raised in a budget-conscious and do-it-yourself-minded family, she loves seeing something in a store or magazine and making her own version at home for less money.
 Janel blogs about motherhood, crafts, and recipes at Life with Lucie and Ella.|